Tips Bulletin

 Spray the solution over the entire piece of furniture and let it sit for ten minutes.
 Use a damp cloth and begin scrubbing to lift away grime and mildew.
 Repeat as often as necessary.

 Vinyl is not only popular for furniture but also flooring material.
-If you have some old floor vinyl that just isn’t cleaning up the way it should, it may be time for removing vinyl glue from concrete, as well as the vinyl itself.
+If you have some old floor vinyl that just isn’t cleaning up the way it should, it may be time to remove vinyl glue from concrete and the vinyl itself.

-When learning how to clean vinyl strap patio furniture or indoor vinyl furniture, don’t forget to get into cracks and crevices.
+Don’t forget to get into cracks and crevices when learning to clean vinyl strap patio furniture or indoor vinyl furniture.
 Thoroughly cleaning your vinyl upholstery prolongs its life and keeps it looking fresh and clean, just like it does when using a homemade vinyl record cleaner.

 To further extend your vinyl life, wipe away spills as they happen, and cover the furniture with a clean sheet whenever it’s not being used.